echakkara/pvr/README.md

-# PVR IPTV Playlist
+# PVR IPTV Tamil Cable TV Playlist
 This project contains playlist file which can be used as provider in IPTV.
 Playlist m3u file contains local tamil channels
-1. Download <a href="https://github.com/echakkara/pvr/releases/download/v1.0.2/playlist-tamil-local.m3u">M3U Playlist</a> from releases
+1. Download <a href="https://github.com/echakkara/pvr/releases/download/v1.0.2/playlist-tamil-local.m3u">M3U Playlist</a>
 2. Unzip the file and use the m3u file as provider in IPTV app

 <p align="center">